MWI-Engineering/DD_ECAT_v3/README.md

 cd ~
 git clone https://github.com/Mwi93/DD_ECAT_v3.git

+##### to do:

+Update ffb_calculator.c with the expanded ffb_calculator.h.
+Update soem_interface.c and .h with the new ffb_calculator and hid_interfaces.
+Update main.c when all these steps are done.

 For now use the steps in Phase 5, will update the make file when code is working.

 #### Phase 5: Install all files